GRE Vocabulary Building Tips - Learn GRE Words at ease

 If you are not regularly using or revising the new words you've learned, you will eventually forget them.
 There is no substitute for regular revision.
 Creating customized flashcards is a good option.
 You can download wordlists on your mobile phone and learn on the go.

-d) Do you need to learn words for the new pattern?
-It does not contain Antonyms and Analogy questions.
+Do you need to learn words for the new pattern?
+Does it contains Antonyms and Analogy questions?

 It is true that the new pattern of GRE does not have Antonym and Analogy question types.
 However, Sentence Equivalence and Text Completion questions in the new GRE pattern require as much vocabulary, if not more, and that too from an application perspective, that is, how well a word fits in the context provided by a partially complete sentence.